Part 2 of Combining a Bug With a Byte

 Well, what is ‘the human estate?’
 It is everything that we have held onto as well as all things discarded.
 The material things that surround us are but a minor part.
 Houses, cars, computers, clothes, grocery stores, running water, hospitals … a near endless list can be compiled, yet is but a fraction of how many ways humans have affected living conditions.
-With the control of fire, the learning of language, the codifying rules defining social organization, the educating of new members of those societies; yet much more.
+With the control of fire, the learning of language, the codifying rules defining social organization, the education of new members of those societies; yet much more.
 The wars, the witch-burning, the inquisitions, the most horrific of evils and opposing, the most generous acts of consideration and care.

 Over time, previous humans have worked to take the wilderness out of the human estate and continue to struggle to remove the uncivilized as well.
 Some places and times have been far more successful than others.
 It behooves the members of a society to clearly understand which of their actions add to or subtract from personal well-being.
 Yes, that means you need to know what makes your life better, in the full context of what also does not diminish the lives of other members of your chosen society.
 Civilization demands that.

 Here I want to inject a reminder.
 Both Santayana and Florence Nightingale are part of this story.
 History repeats and knowing some history is critical.
-Firstly, that statistics came vividly to life when properly used by that brilliant nurse, working in the medical wards in the Crimean war.
+Firstly, that statistics came vividly to life when properly used by that brilliant nurse, working in the medical wards during the Crimean war.
 Statistics has since become the preferred method of almost all informational analysis.
 Number-crunching now rules our lives, sometimes beneficially but often detrimentally.